LeeShan87/zoltantoma/content/CV/index.md

 ### Jan 2023 - till now, Founder, GoSecNinja OÜ

 I've turned my hobbies into a side hustle.
-This Estonian company enables me to help organizations solve their issues remotely with consultation or contracts.
+This Estonian company enables me to help organizations solve their issues remotely with consultation or with a contract.
 Through it, I can increase cyber security awareness in individuals and companies.
 Later, I plan to create an SPaaS (Security Platform as a Service) or contribute to creating one.

 Tech: GitHub, Multi-Cloud, Hugo, Go(Golang), Docker, Kubernetes, PrivateGPT, YouTube,

 - I'm creating my personal knowledge base with PrivateGPT
-- Create two YouTube channels GoSecNinja (On hold) and Curious Minds Collective, where I try to share my experience.
+- Created two YouTube channels GoSecNinja (On hold) and Curious Minds Collective, where I try to share my experience.
 - Participated in multiple brainstorming or One-on-Ones to solve or advise security and scalability tips to small and medium-sized businesses.

 ### Dec 2022 - Apr 2023, Security Architect, Blue Colibri App

 Help the organization improve its security program.
 Advise on new technologies that could help identify security gaps and mitigate them.

 **Tech**: Azure, PHP, GitLab, Google Workspace, Hugo, Eramba, Vanta, Docker

 - Reviewed pipelines against DevSecOps principals.
 - Introduced internal IT training for developers and geeks where they could share and talk about best practices.